adobe/target-dotnet-sdk/README.md

 To get started with Target Node.js SDK, just add it as a dependency by [installing from NuGet](https://www.nuget.org/packages/Adobe.Target.Client).

+### Super Simple to Use

+Please take a look at [our documentation](https://adobetarget-sdks.gitbook.io/docs/sdk-reference-guides/dotnet-sdk) to learn how to use the .NET SDK.

+### Sample Apps

+There's a couple of sample apps showing sample sync/async Target SDK usage under [SampleApp project](SampleApp).
+To switch between sync and async sample apps, just modify `StartupObject` property in [SampleApp project file](SampleApp/SampleApp.csproj) accordingly.

 ### Build

 To build everything and generate NuGet packages, run [dotnet Cake](https://cakebuild.net/) CLI commands.
 Binaries and NuGet packages will be dropped in an *Artefacts* directory at the repo root.